1. Is coaching allowed for juniors?

-All registrations are done through AVP America and you can confirm your registration there.
+All registrations are done through Volleyball Life and you can confirm your registration there.

 12. What if my team has to cancel?

 Occasionally teams or players have to cancel.
-Below is out cancellation policy
+Below is our cancellation policy

 13. What if a division closes before my entry is received?

-Since all registrations are online with AVPAmerica, this can no longer happen.
+Since all registrations are online through Volleyball Life, this can no longer happen.

 14. How can I enter before a division closes?